sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/130 - document-range.md

 title: "Document Range"
 hidden: false
 ---
 Extracts multiple consecutive lines succeeding the anchor line, for example, paragraphs of legal text.
-For more on line order, see [Line sorting](doc:concepts#line-sorting).
+For the full definition of "succeeding", see [Line sorting](doc:concepts#line-sorting).

 Or, use this method to return the coordinates of regions containing images.